yolk/valvat/README.md

 * I18n locales for country specific error messages in English, German, Swedish, Italian, Portuguese, Polish, Bulgarian, Romanian and Latvian.
 * *Experimental* checksum verification

-valvat is tested and works with ruby 1.9.3/2.0 and ActiveModel 3.2/4.0
+valvat is tested and works with ruby MRI 1.9.3/2.0 and jruby (in 1.9 mode) and ActiveModel 3.2/4.0

 ## Installation